 LinkedIn Native Video

 I’m not an expert on LinkedIn videos, not because they don’t work or because they’re not effective.
 Quite the opposite.
 If you master videos, you can reach a broad audience.
 However, this is not my strength.

 Yet people like Allen Gannet reach thousands of people with each video published on LinkedIn:

 I admire Allen’s work because he’s pretty effective at personal branding.
 This is clear from the engagements each of his videos has.
 But he is also able to grow his business.
 How do I know?
 I bought his book, The Creative Curve, thanks to his videos on LinkedIn.

 The above video is an example of a forty seconds video getting viewed by over sixty thousand people.
 Of course, Allen Gannet didn’t reach those numbers overnight.
 Yet if you become comfortable with publishing short video interviews, tips and in any case find the format the suits you best you might be able to reach thousands of people with a little effort.

 A few years back the LinkedIn self-publishing platform was the most powerful tool to get noticed over LinkedIn;.
 However, as you can imagine that also lead people outside the feed.
 This makes the publishing platform less interesting for LinkedIn from the monetization standpoint.
 In fact, in the feed, LinkedIn learns many things about us.
 That data we give it allows the company to monetize in several ways.

 For instance, by showing sponsored ads.
 Or prompting us to buy a subscription plan or an online course part of the LinkedIn learning platform.
 Thus, over time the publishing platform has been taken over by posts and videos that instead are featured on the LinkedIn feed.
-Therefore, more valuable for the company from the financial standpoint.
+Therefore, more valuable for the company from a financial standpoint.

 Having said that I still believe the self-publishing platform is a powerful syndication tool.
 In short, if you use a company blog as a way to generate leads.
 Then from time to time, it makes sense to republish that content over LinkedIn.
 Just like I did below: